Current bounds on baryogenesis from complex Yukawa couplings of light fermions

-For the light quarks, we bound $|\kappa_{q}|$ via its effect on the total decay width of the Higgs boson.
-For that we used $\mu_{h \to b \bar{b}}$ which was measured to be close to unity~\cite{Sirunyan:2018kst}.
-When \ac{NP} interacts with $q = u,c,d,s$, the signal strength of $h \to b \bar{b}$ is modified as
+The next class is that of the light quarks $q = u,c,d,s$, which could only be bounded via its effect on the total decay width of the Higgs boson.
+When \ac{NP} interacts only with $q$, i.e. $\kappa_{f} = 1$ for all $f \neq q$, the signal strength of $f$ is modified as

-We can then use the experimental bound on $\mu_{h \to b \bar{b}}$ to constrain the maximal branching fraction as follows: